codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/migrating-from-app-center.md

 ---
 <p>
 {{<notebox>}}
-Connect with Codemagic team members and 670+ mobile experts in our [Discord community](https://discord.com/invite/ZJsYR6JCBD) to share knowledge and experiences of migrating from App Center and getting started with Codemagic.
+Join 670+ mobile experts in our [Discord community](https://discord.com/invite/ZJsYR6JCBD) to share knowledge and experiences of migrating from App Center and getting started with Codemagic.
 {{</notebox>}}

 ## Quick comparison